How To Save Money - Top Saving Tips

 4. Take advantage of anything that's free They say the best things in life are free.
 And you should absolutely avail of them.
 Look up free events in your local area.
 Take trips to local parks and beaches.
 Go and visit your museum on days it's free.
 Take advantage of free subscription services like Spotify, visit your local library rather than buy books or join clubs that often hold free events.

-5. Become a “cord cutter” Cord cutting refers to canceling your satellite television subscription and it's more popular now than ever before.
+5. Become a “cord cutter” Cord cutting refers to cancelling your satellite television subscription and it's more popular now than ever before.
 Many people are choosing to save money on cable T.V. and watch online video services such as YouTube, Amazon Prime Video or Netflix instead.
 It's a good option for those who don't watch T.V.
-If you cut out a $70 a month cable television service you'd save $840 over the course of the year.
+If you cut out a £70 a month cable television service you'd save £840 over the course of the year.

-6. Save your spare change In the last few years, a handful of apps have been created to automatically take small increments of money and deposit them in an investment or savings account.
+6. Save your spare change Get yourself a piggy bank to save your spare change or have an app do it for you.
+In the last few years, a handful of apps have been created to automatically take small increments of money and deposit them in an investment or savings account.
 These services redirect funds that you would never know are gone.
 (This speaks to a certain rule of saving: Save small but save a lot.
 “Small” can mean different things.
 More on that in a bit.)
-The app rounds up purchases to a dollar and then take the difference and put it into an account.
-Some direct a certain percentage of your paycheck to savings.
-Some will even help you find subscriptions that you may have forgotten about so you can cancel them and allow the app to allocate that money toward savings.
+The apps round up purchases to a pound and then take the difference and put it into an account.
+Some direct a certain percentage of your pay cheque to savings.

-8. Take advantage of employer retirement contributions If you work for a company that matches your retirement contributions — you should absolutely take them up on this offer.
+8. Take advantage of employer pension contributions If you work for a company that matches your pension contributions — you should absolutely take them up on this offer.
 You're essentially getting “free money” and in most cases doubling the amount you're saving.
 If you have a couple of pension plans lying around, you could save money by transferring them to a low fee investment provider.

 9. Reduce fees charged by your bank Bank fees might seem small, but they all add up.
-Banks have a way for slapping on fees each time you doing anything from using an ATM that's not theirs to not keeping your savings account balance above a certain level.
+Banks have a way of slapping on fees for things like not keeping your savings account balance above a certain level.
 Be aware of the fees your bank charges and try to avoid them.
-Only use their ATMs and consider opening or moving your savings account or savings investment account to a provider that requires no account minimum balance or transfer fees.
+Consider opening or moving your savings account or savings investment account to a provider that requires no account minimum balance or transfer fees.
 Your wallet will thank you for it!

 10. Save your tax refund If you have been lucky enough to get some taxes back from the government — save them rather than spend them.
 You can absolutely do without this money, you've hardly missed it over the course of the year, you won't miss it now.
 This is a quick way to save a large sum of money.

-12. Do house swaps or rent an apartment over a hotel When traveling, staying in hotels can rack up a pretty penny.
-Particularly if you are traveling with a family.
+12. Do house swaps or rent an apartment over a hotel When travelling, staying in hotels can rack up a pretty penny.
+Particularly if you are travelling with a family.
 Instead, consider doing a house swap.
 This still allows you to make the trips you always wanted to while saving money at the same time.
-House swap services cost as little as $150 a year, that's a fraction of the cost of a hotel.
-If you're not in a position to do a house swap consider renting an apartment or a room in a house on Airbnb or another apartment rental service.
+House swap services cost as little as £150 a year, that's a fraction of the cost of a hotel.
+If your not in a position to do a house swap consider renting an apartment or a room in a house on Airbnb or another apartment rental service.

 13. Cancel subscriptions (or find cheaper versions) Chances are, you have a few subscription services that you've forgotten you ever even signed up for.
 Now would be a good time to cancel those.
 Do some digging in your bank or email account to figure out how much they are costing you.
 Decide which to keep and which to cut or at very least try and find a cheaper alternative.